GPII/gpii-payloads/OAuthServer.md

 ## OAuth Server Payload Examples

-The OAuth server filters the match making output payload according to the users privacy settings.
+During the user key process, the OAuth server performs the privacy filtering functionality that filters the match making output payload according to the users privacy settings.
+The filter is referred to a particular ontology that is defined at [the code here](https://github.com/GPII/universal/blob/master/gpii/node_modules/flowManager/src/PrivacyFilter.js#L26-L27).
+For the time being, the ontology it uses is hardcoded at [the code here](https://github.com/GPII/universal/blob/master/gpii/node_modules/flowManager/src/FlowManagerUtilities.js#L200-L203).

 ### Table of Contents
 1. [Input - User authorized preferences](#user-content-input---user-authorized-preferences)